k3baah/baah-dot-xyz/src/content/post/25-lessons-at-25.md

 21. Think in terms of likelihoods, not certainties.
 22. [Life is more random than it seems.](https://twitter.com/dvassallo/status/1458841398619168771)
 23. You don’t have to give yourself a hard time.
-24. Thoughtful feedback is incredibly valuable.
+24. Thoughtful feedback is valuable.
 25. Most advice should be ignored.